 Drugged driving is unlawful in Nevada even if the drugs themselves are legal or obtained through a doctor’s prescription.
-And unlike suspected drunk drivers, suspected drugged drivers are required to submit to a blood test following an arrest.
+And unlike suspected drunk drivers, suspected drugged drivers are required to submit to a blood test (rather than being able to choose between a blood or breath test).
 They also face additional charges such as illegal drug possession (NRS 453.336) if there are narcotics in the vehicle.

 - 1. What is driving under the influence of drugs in Nevada?